squinkylabs/SquinkyVCV/docs/filter.md

 Although the filter can produce many responses besides just four pole lowpass, it it still at its heart a four pole lowpass with some fancy stuff on top.
 Because of this, many of the responses other than lowpass will work less well the more the filter itself is pushed away from perfection.
 So with enough *Drive*, *Edge*, *Caps* and such it will be less and less like a highpass or a bandpass.
 This can be dramatic, so if you want the highpass or bandpass to be close at all to their real shape, it's very important that the edge control be exactly in the middle.
 Sometimes re-initializing the module is the easiest way to get there.

 Many of the controls change the distortion level or the character of the distortion.
 So sometimes turning one won't sound that much different from turning another one.
 Or you keep adding more and more distortion until everything is just a big flabby mess.
 The Drive, Voicing, and Edge all add or change distortion.
-When you are first learning to find sounds with Filter, try keeping the distortion to a moderate level so that it's easier to hear what the other controls do.
+When you are first learning to find sounds with Stairway, try keeping the distortion to a moderate level so that it's easier to hear what the other controls do.

 Also, adding a lot of distortion starts to make the filter act less like a filter.
 This is particularly true with "extra" filter types.
 These filter types will only sound as advertised if the Drive is moderate.
 Also, the Edge and caps controls can make the frequency response of the extra filter types change a lot.
 They are all useful sounds, but again, while learning about the different filter types it can be easier if you keep the other controls near their default settings.